sim-taa/data-persistence/README.md

 # Adding Data Persistence Sprint Challenge

+At BloomTech, teachers who are working web developers design Sprint Challenges to put students through realistic on-the-job scenarios, solving problems by applying the material covered in the curriculum.

 In this Sprint Challenge, I practiced the concepts and techniques I learned during BloomTech's Data Persistence Unit, including database schema design, relational database management systems, multi-table queries, and data modeling.

 My project intends to demonstrate mastery of these skills by creating **a database based on given specifications**.

-## Context for Hiring Managers and Recruiters Reviewing this Repository

-At BloomTech, teachers who are working web developers design Sprint Challenges to put students through realistic on-the-job scenarios, solving problems by applying the material covered in the curriculum.

 I was not permitted to collaborate with other students during this Sprint Challenge.